Advanced Diploma in Legislative Drafting

 Please note the course content is subject to change in accordance with new developments in this area.

 Experiential learning forms a significant part of the programme with participants learning reflectively through exercises and individualised feedback and consequently practical workshops will be one of the teaching methods used in most areas.
-This will consist of a variety of teaching and learning interventions including individual and group projects, practical skills development, case studies etc. Formal presentations provide background theory in the substantive law areas underpinning the programme.
+This will consist of a variety of teaching and learning interventions including practical skills development.
+Formal presentations provide background theory in the substantive knowledge areas underpinning the programme.

 Assessment and Accreditation